-Diagnosing diabetes has in the past been based on blood glucose values, but the diagnosis is now usually based on glycosylated haemoglobin (HbA1c).
+Diagnosing diabetes has in the past been based on blood glucose values, but this is likely to change in the near future to a definition based on glycosylated haemoglobin (HbA1c).
 The measurement of HbA1c has required standardisation of reporting across the world.
-Table 1.3 gives a chart for converting the older DCCT-aligned units (%) to the new International Federation of Clinical Chemistry (IFCC) units (mmol/mol).
+Table 1.3 gives a chart for converting the older DCCT aligned units (%) to the new International Federation of Clinical Chemistry (IFCC) units (mmol/mol).